-The principal features of the Amended and Restated 2004 EIP, subject to stockholder approval are summarized below.
+The principal features of the proposed amendment and restatement of the 2004 EIP, subject to stockholder approval, are summarized below.
 This summary is qualified in its entirety by reference to the Amended and Restated 2004 EIP, attached as Appendix A.